jordwalke/VimBox/README.md

         # Alternatively, if you'd rather install via `brew`
         brew install macvim --with-cscope --python --HEAD
-        brew linkapps    # Put the app in your /Applications directory

 3. Clone `VimBox` wherever you like to keep your github clones